 Leader: Will Wagstaff

-Included in cost: Accommodation in twin en-suite rooms, breakfast and dinner starting with dinner on day 1 until breakfast on day 7, a total of 4 inter-island returns, seabird boat trip, taxis if used on St Mary’s and services of leaders.
+Included in cost: Accommodation in twin en-suite rooms, breakfast and dinner starting with dinner on day 1 until breakfast on day 8, a total of 4 inter-island returns, seabird boat trip and services of leaders.

-Not included in cost: Travel to / from St Mary’s, lunches, drinks, and travel insurance.
+Not included in cost: Travel to / from St Mary’s, lunches, alcoholic drinks/water, and travel insurance.

 Accommodation: A very comfortable hotel on St Mary’s.

 Transport: Walking throughout, plus occasional taxi on St Mary’s

 The beauty of this holiday is that the entire holiday is done on foot.
 We would expect to be walking an average of up to 10Km per day.

 Climate: Although Scilly is well known for its mild maritime climate and May is generally a good weather month, please be prepared for all weathers!

 Tour Start Point: St Mary’s Airport, Isles of Scilly.

 Tour End Point: St Mary’s Quay, Isles of Scilly.